spacetelescope/jdaviz/docs/imviz/displayimages.rst

 tools.

-When you have multiple images loaded and linked by WCS (see :ref:`imviz-link-control`), the region defined is with respect to the reference image, which might not be the image you are viewing.
+When you have multiple images loaded and linked by WCS (see :ref:`imviz-orientation`), the region defined is with respect to the reference image, which might not be the image you are viewing.

 .. warning::